ayonli/jsext/README.md

 If a subsequent call happens within the `duration`, the previous result will be returned and the `handler` function will not be invoked.

+If the `handler` function returns a promise, and two or more calls happen simultaneously, the later calls will try to resolve with the previous result immediately instead of waiting the pending call to complete.

 **Example**

 ```ts